Canop/broot/website/docs/common-problems.md

 A workaround is to create a skin (for example by uncommenting the one in `conf.toml`) and to remove all `Italic` and `Bold`.

+Additionaly, if backgrounds can't be properly displayed, you may consider [marking selected lines](../conf_file/#selection-mark).

 # alt-enter (or other shortcut) isn't available

 Most terminals intercept a few keyboard shortcut for their own features.